 Feeding wildlife can seem like an enjoyable way to connect with nature.
 After all, what harm could there be in offering a peanut to a squirrel or tossing a handful of bread to some ducks?

 Just what exactly happens when wild animals come to depend on human handouts?
-Cant outlines three major risks from feeding wildlife:
+Three major risks from feeding wildlife:

 1. It is unhealthy